 Economic & Leadership Development at the Community Level

-We are committed to helping meet needs in low- and moderate-income communities—and one of the most effective ways to do this is to encourage civic engagement and support leadership development.
+We are committed to helping meet the needs of low- and moderate-income communities.
+We've found that one of the most effective ways to do this is to encourage civic engagement and to support leadership development.
 When awarding grants, we look for programs and projects focused on: